leesangmin4533/nova1/README.md

 The script compresses `.jsonl`, `.json`, `.csv`, and `.txt` logs under `C:/Users/kanur/log` and removes the originals after archiving.

+## Contributing

+When submitting pull requests, write a short, descriptive summary on the first line of your commit message.
+This should capture the intent of the change, for example:

+`Switch to React UI, remove Flask templates`

+This brief summary helps reviewers understand each commit at a glance.

 ## Disclaimer / 면책 조항

 **English:** This project is provided for demonstration and educational purposes only.
 It is not intended as financial advice or a solicitation to trade.
 Using this code for real trading is done at your own risk, and the authors disclaim all liability for any potential losses.